Dilip Kumar: 1950s and 1960s: Superstardom

-In 1970, Kumar played the title role in Gopi which marked his first pairing with wife Saira Banu and was a box office success.
-That same year, he acted opposite Banu again in the Bengali language film Sagina Mahato.
-This was his only appearance in a Bengali film.
-In 1972, he once again played dual roles as twin brothers in Dastaan which was a box office flop and began a decline in Kumar's career as a leading man.
+In 1970, Kumar played the title role in the Bengali film Sagina Mahato, which marked his first onscreen pairing with his wife Saira Banu.
+In the same year, he starred alongside Banu again in Gopi, which was a box office success.
+In 1972, he once again played dual roles as twin brothers in Dastaan, which was a box office flop and began a decline in Kumar's career as a leading man.
 A Hindi remake of Sagina Mahato, simply titled Sagina was made in 1974 with both Kumar and Banu reprising their roles which also failed to do well at the box office.
 In 1976, he played triple roles as a father and twin sons in Bairaag.
 Though his performance in triple roles was acclaimed, the film was his third consecutive failure at the box office.
 He personally regarded M. G. Ramachandran's performance in Enga Veettu Pillai better than his role in Ram Aur Shyam.
 He regards his performance in Bairaag much higher than that of Ram Aur Shyam.
 The rise of actors like Rajesh Khanna, Amitabh Bachchan and Sanjeev Kumar led to Kumar losing film offers from 1970 to 1980.
 He took a five-year hiatus from films from 1976 to 1981.

 1980s: Return to success

-In 1981, he returned to films as a character actor playing mature elderly roles.
+In 1981, he returned to films, reinventing himself in elderly character roles.
 His comeback film was the star-studded historical epic Kranti which was the biggest hit of the year.
-Appearing alongside an ensemble cast including Manoj Kumar, Shashi Kapoor, Hema Malini and Shatrughan Sinha, he played the title role as a revolutionary fighting for India's independence from British rule.
-In the post-Kranti phase, Kumar reinvented himself to play the "Angry Old Man" to great effect in a series of films like Vidhaata (1982), Shakti (1982), Duniya (1984), etc. In 1982, he collaborated with director Subhash Ghai for the first time with Vidhaata, in which he starred alongside Sanjay Dutt, Sanjeev Kumar and Shammi Kapoor.
-Vidhaata was the highest grossing film of the year.
+Appearing alongside an ensemble cast including Manoj Kumar, Shashi Kapoor, Hema Malini and Shatrughan Sinha, he played the title role as revolutionary fighting for India's independence from British rule.
+In the post-Kranti phase, Kumar reinvented himself to play the "Angry Old Man" In 1982, he collaborated with director Subhash Ghai for the first time with Vidhaata, in which he starred alongside Sanjay Dutt, Sanjeev Kumar and Shammi Kapoor.
+Vidhaata was the highest-grossing film of the year.
 Later that year he starred alongside Amitabh Bachchan in Ramesh Sippy's Shakti, which was an average grosser at the box office, but won him critical acclaim and his eighth and final Filmfare Award for Best Actor.
 In 1984, he starred in Yash Chopra's social crime drama Mashaal opposite Anil Kapoor, which failed at the box office, but his performance was critically acclaimed.
 He also appeared alongside Rishi Kapoor in Duniya (1984) and Jeetendra in Dharm Adhikari (1986).

 His second collaboration with Subhash Ghai came with the 1986 ensemble action film Karma.
-Karma marked the first film which paired him opposite fellow veteran actress Nutan, although they were paired in an incomplete and unreleased film in the 1950s titled Shikwa.
+Karma marked the first film which paired him opposite fellow veteran actress Nutan, although they were previously paired in an incomplete and unreleased film in the 1950s titled Shikwa.
 He acted opposite Nutan again in the 1989 action film Kanoon Apna Apna which also reunited him with Sanjay Dutt.